tonikelope/coronapoker/README.md

   <a href="https://www.gnu.org/licenses/gpl-3.0"><img src="https://img.shields.io/badge/License-GPLv3-blue.svg" alt="License: GPL v3"></a>
 </p>

-This is the project of a perfectionist, who one day during the confinement of COVID19, came up with the idea of developing the most complete and fun open source game of Texas hold'em for his friends.
-I hope you enjoy playing it as much as I enjoy programming it.
-Carpe diem.
+This is the project of a perfectionist who, during the COVID-19 lockdown, decided to build the most complete and enjoyable open-source Texas Hold'em game for his friends.
+What began as a passion project gradually evolved into something much larger: a long-term software engineering laboratory where every subsystem—from networking and cryptography to artificial intelligence and distributed systems—became an opportunity to build things the way I believed they should be built.

+The ambition was never to create the biggest poker game.
+It was to create the poker game I always wanted to play—and the software project I always wanted to engineer.

+I hope you enjoy playing it as much as I have enjoyed building it.

+**Carpe diem.**

 <p align="center"><a href="https://github.com/tonikelope/coronapoker/releases/latest" target="_blank"><img src="https://raw.githubusercontent.com/tonikelope/megabasterd/master/src/main/resources/images/linux-mac-windows.png"></a></p>